molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 When required=TRUE then values in this column must be filled.
 When required=FALSE then this column can be left empty.
 Default value: FALSE.

+### label,label:en,label:fr etc

+Using label you can change the labels in forms.
+Typically useful for data capture and surveys.
+Using :suffix you can give labels for multiple languages, e.g. label:fr is for the french language.
+The shorthand 'label' is synonymous to 'label:en'.

 ### description

 Text value that describes the column, or when columnName is empty, the table.